SoftwareAG/c8y-docs/content/web/tutorials-bundle/requesting-data-from-a-custom-microservice.md

 **Version:** 1009.0.18 | **Packages:** @c8y/cli, @c8y/apps and @c8y/ngx-components

 In some situations, the UI needs data from a custom microservice.
-While you can always read that data with any HTTP client (for example, the `HttpModule` from Angular) you might want to have authentication out of the box.
+While you can always read that data with any HTTP client (for example the `HttpModule` from Angular) you might want to have authentication out of the box.

 This recipe shows how to access custom endpoints with the `@c8y/client` and get authenticated automatically.
 But first, it will take a deeper look at the basics to explain how the client works in Angular applications.